Electronic Dog Doors Australia -

 Number Of Dogs

 Depending on the size of your pack, you might have to narrow down your list of potential electronic dog doors.
-Pretty much all models are compatible with more than one dog, but most only allow you to set them up to work with three to five different tags.
+Our research panel noticed that pretty much all models are compatible with more than one dog, but most only allow you to set them up to work with three to five different tags.
 On the other hand, some models that use microchip numbers as identification can remember up to 32 different doggies.

 And now for the real thing.
-Here are the best collar sensor dog door models you can buy online, reviewed in detail.
+Here are the best automatic dog door models you can buy online, reviewed in detail by our team of independent experts.

 What sets this product apart from the rest?